learn-computer-graphics/mathematics/README.md

 ![widgetState](img/widget-state.png)

-You can make diagrams with [draw.io](https://app.diagrams.net/), make sure to export them as editable svg and save them under the `diagram` folder (just remove the .drawio file extension).
+You can make diagrams with [draw.io](https://app.diagrams.net/), make sure to export them as editable svg, with a white background, and save them under the `diagram` folder (just remove the .drawio file extension).
 This way we can show them in the notebooks, and we can edit them anytime with draw.io.

 ## 📖 Sources